 NHS Limits ADHD Assessments Amid Rising Demand

-The NHS is restricting ADHD assessments to manage costs, despite increasing demand.
+The NHS in England is restricting ADHD assessments to manage costs, despite increasing demand.
 Many integrated care boards have imposed limits without informing GPs or patients.

 Programme Details